 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

+“Percutaneous nephrolithotomy” is a big word.
+But what does it mean?
 “Percutaneous” means that the procedure occurs through the skin.
-“Nephrolithotomy” means the removal of a calculus (kidney stone) from a kidney.
+“Nephrolithotomy” means the removal of a calculus (another word for a kidney stone) from a kidney.

 Advertisement

-Your healthcare provider will also give you specific directions on eating and drinking before your PCNL.
+Your provider will also give you specific directions on eating and drinking.
 You shouldn’t eat or drink anything after midnight the night before your surgery.
 If you must take medications, you should take them with a small sip of water.

 A special team of healthcare providers will perform percutaneous nephrolithotomy.
 The team typically includes:

-During most PCNL procedures, you’ll lie on your stomach (prone), so the urologist can access your kidney through your back.
-However, the urologist may position you on your back (supine) or on your back with a cushion under your flank (modified supine).
+During most PCNL procedures, you’ll lie on your stomach (prone).
+This allows your urologist to access your kidney through your back.
+But sometimes, urologists place you in other positions.
+They may place you on your back (supine) or on your back with a cushion under your flank (modified supine).

-The anesthesiologist will sedate you (put you under) with general anesthesia.
+Your anesthesiologist will put you under with general anesthesia.
 You won’t be awake, won’t move and won’t feel any pain during the procedure.

-PCNL usually takes two to four hours to perform.
+PCNL usually takes two to four hours to complete.

-They may also send the kidney stone to a lab so technicians can determine its composition.
-Identifying a kidney stone’s components can help determine its cause and prevent new stones from forming.
+They may also send the kidney stone to a lab.
+Lab technicians will figure out what’s in your kidney stone.
+Identifying what makes it up can help determine its cause.
+This can prevent new stones from forming.

 Advertisement

 All surgeries have risks, even minimally invasive procedures.
-Some risks of PCNL include:
+Some percutaneous nephrolithotomy risks include:

-For most people, PCNL is moderately painful.
-Your healthcare provider may prescribe pain relievers for pain.
-If you have a drainage tube, your pain should decrease after its removal.
-Sometimes the ureteral stent is the most painful part of the procedure.
+For most people, the procedure is moderately painful.
+Your healthcare provider may prescribe pain relievers.
+If you have a drainage tube, your pain should go down after your provider removes it.
+Sometimes, the ureteral stent is the most painful part of the procedure.

 Advertisement

-Call your healthcare provider immediately if you have any complications after PCNL.
+Call your healthcare provider right away if you have any complications.
 These may include:

 Advertisement